pavanjoshi914/Blog/_posts/GSoC/2021-07-04-gsoc-coding-period-week3-4.md

 - GSoC
 ---

-Hey Readers!
-The first two weeks of coding period was a great learning experience for me, along with many positive feedbacks by mentors on my pull requests.🤩😎
+Hey Readers!👋 The first two weeks of coding period was a great learning experience for me, along with positive feedbacks by mentors on my pull requests.🤩😎

 > _**In that duration, I created the I18n infrastructure for the first 10 CV modules along with some parallel coding work and experimentations.**_ 🏁